Canon T6s vs Sony A7R III

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the T6s has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
+Both the T6s and the A7R III have been discontinued, but can regularly be found used on eBay.
+The T6s was replaced by the Canon 77D, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon T6s better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel T6s:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.